codr7/swift-interpreter/README.md

 To try it out; simply download and install Swift, `cd` into a version and run `swift main.swift`.

 ## design
-The virtual machine we'll be building is stack based, as opposed to register based.<br/>
+The virtual machine we'll build is stack based, as opposed to register based.<br/>
 <br/>
 Each design has it's strengths and weaknesses; stacks need to be shuffled and registers allocated; but I find stacks more elegant and easy to reason about than registers.